Coffee-IT-Development/Pincode-Android-Component/README.md

 - `triggerResendOnInit` - `Boolean` that decides whether `onResend` should be ran when initializing the component
 - `keyEventInErrorState` - `Unit` that runs when a key is pressed while the component is in an error state

-# License
-The Aroma Pincode component is licensed under the terms of the [MIT Open Source license](https://choosealicense.com/licenses/mit/)

-# :email: Contact
+# 📧 Contact
 Do you have questions, ideas or need help?
-Send us a mail at contact@coffeeit.nl
+Send us an email at contact@coffeeit.nl

-# Change log
+# ✏️ Change log

 Version 1.0.0 *(28-08-2022)*
 ----------------------------
 * Added PincodeView component

+# ⚠️ License
+The Aroma Pincode component is licensed under the terms of the [MIT Open Source license](https://choosealicense.com/licenses/mit/)